QRP AM(cw) Transmitter

 oscillator integrated circuit and an a collector modulated AM

 oscillator.
-You can connect the circuit to the an amplified
+You can connect the circuit to the an electrec

-microphone (no amplified microphone has a to low output voltage
+dynamic microphone (no amplified microphone has a to low output

-preamp stage of one transistor to allow connecting a microphone
+LF preamp stage of one transistor to allow connecting a dynamic

 You'll see that you can receive the signal through the air with almost any AM radio receiver.
 Although the circuits used in radio stations for AM receiving are far more complicated, this nevertheless gives a basic idea of the concept behind a principle transmitter.
 Plus it is a lot of fun when you actually have it working!

-Remember that transmitting on 10 or 12 meter band you'll need a valid radioamateur license!
+Remember that transmitting on 20 meter band you'll need a valid radioamateur license!

-A wide range of different circuits have been used for AM, but one of the simplest circuits uses collector modulation applied via (for example) a transformer, while it is perfectly possible to create good designs using solid-state electronics as I applied here (T1 2N2905).
+A wide range of different circuits have been used for AM, but one of the simplest circuits uses collector modulation applied via (for example) a transformer, while it is perfectly possible to create good designs using solid-state electronics as I applied here (T2 BD135).

 The transmitter is build as a Colpitts Oscillator with a strong 2N2219(A) transistor.
-HF-output of the oscillator is 100 to 350 mW, depending on the supply voltage of 9 to 18 Volts and the modulation depth.
-The transmit frequency is stabilized with the 28Mhz crystal.
-A slight detuning of approx 1kc is possible by using Ct1 trimmer capacitor.
+HF-output of the oscillator is 400 to 600 mW, depending on the supply voltage of 10 to 15 Volts.
+The transmit frequency is stabilized with the 14.3Mhz crystal which can be bought in almost any electronicparts shop.
+A slight detuning of approx 2kc is possible by using C11 trimmer capacitor.
 The oscillator signal is taken from the collector of T2 by induction and via a low-feedthrough filter and guided to the output via an L-filter circuit cleaning up the signal pretty good.
 The oscillator is keyed by T1 and the morse key (S).
-By keying the morse-key T1 is not been used for modulation and is biased, hence lets T2 freely oscillate.
+By keying the morse-key T1 is not been used for modulation and is biased, hence lets T4 freely oscillate.

 Amplitude Modulation (AM) is a process in which the amplitude of a radio frequency current is made to vary and modify by impressing an audio frequency current on it.